 . . .

 Symbol Expansion 2007: There was a major SYMBOL Expansion Proposal in October 2007.
 This proposal re-aligns several weather symbols, to free up several alternate symbol blocks which can then each have up to 36 overlay expansions greatly expanding the APRS symbol set to 3200 or more.
+Now in 2014 we are beginning to take advantage of this expansion (see first paragraphs above).
 Please review these documents.
 This substantial expansion of the alternate symbol set to include overlays on ALL alternate symbols is called APRS SYMBOLS 1.2.

 Current SYMBOLS SPEC